 Hidden Sentence Training

-At Spurgeons, we know that prisoners' families serve their own hidden sentences when a family member is sent to prison.
+At Spurgeons, we know that prisoners' family serve their own hidden sentence when a family member is sent to prison.
 It can be hard to find support for a variety of reasons.

 It can impact families' financial, practical and emotional well-being, negatively influencing their contact and relationships during and after imprisonment.